chaitanya-sai-neeli/Learning-React/README.md

 - This improves modularity in code, maintainable and testable easily.
 - `Lazy loading:` It's used to distribute the code in to different chunks.
 - It is also known as Chunking, Code Splitting, Dynamic bundling, Ondemand loading, Dynamic import.
+- Syntax: cost Groceries = lazy(()=>import("./pathToComponent"))
+- lazy takes callback function, uses import function that has import statement holding the path of lazy loaded component
+- Suspense: Component that comes from react.
+Will wrap our component in Suspense
+- Syntax: <Suspense fallback={<h1>loading...</h1>}> <Grocery><Grocery/> <Suspense/>
+- fallback shows something in UI till the Grocery is loaded in to the app

 # Episode 10: